agentzex/FlipperZero-BadUSB-Wireshark/README.md

 ## Reconstructor
-You can use reconstructor.py to try to reconstruct the original DuckyScript payload from the dissected packets which you captured in Wireshark (This result won't be identicial but enough to get an understanding of the original payload).
+You can use reconstructor.py to try to reconstruct the original DuckyScript payload from the dissected packets which you captured in Wireshark (This result won't be identical but enough to get a sense of the original payload).

 To do so:
 1. Choose and export the dissected keyboard packets from Wireshark to JSON format (File -> Export Packet Dissections -> As JSON -> Save as 'packets.json' or similar)

 ![alt text](https://github.com/agentzex/FlipperZero-BadUSB-Wireshark/blob/main/screenshots/export_json_wireshark.png)